howerj/liblisp/temp.md

   - 1 for ok
   - if bool, not the current way

+* I *really* should convert the program to use cons cells instead of arrays at its basic type to speed things up, as its just inefficient otherwise.
 * Go through to-dos in program
 * Handle EOF on output
 * Check everything for *consistency*